TheThingSystem/steward-ios-library/Examples/Client/TAAS-proxy/README.md

     - scrollable, time-aware console messages
     - last status message

-- update the Client library to know about the [TAAS cloud](http://github.com/TheThingSystem/taas-server)

-- fill-in the error response bodies in TAASConnection.m

 - use the "betterthansiri" PAC approach

 - test, test, and test!